V-MalM/web-scraping/README.md

 * Created a root route `/` that will query Mongo database and pass the mars data into an HTML template to display the data.

-* Created a template HTML file called ['index.html'](Mission_to_Mars/templates/index.html) that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
+* Created a template HTML file called ['index.html'](Mission_to_Mars/templates/index.html) that takes the mars data and displays it in the appropriate HTML elements.
   * used jinja to render the final HTML document.